LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

-The reason is that RAJA provides mechanisms that make it easy to run the loop with different parallel programming model back-ends (which have different syntaxes and usage concepts) tune for performance by mapping loop iterations to different orderings and data layouts without changing the code as it appears in an application.
+The reason is that RAJA provides mechanisms that make it easy to run the loop with different parallel programming model back-ends (which have different syntaxes and usage concepts) and tune for performance by mapping loop iterations to different orderings and data layouts without changing the code as it appears in an application.